FUSEEProjectTeam/Fusee/README.md

 Controls:

-- Moving the arm: Use Arrow-Keys to move the pointer among the z- and y- axis.
+- Moving the arm: Use Arrow-Keys to move the pointer among the x- and y- axis.
 - Rotation:
 - Open/close Pincer: